martoreto/aapassenger/README.md

 1. To enable audio streaming, another application called [Audio Capture Service](https://github.com/martoreto/audiocapture) must me installed on the passenger's device.
 This requires root (or a custom recovery).

+## Is it free?

+Pre-release versions will be free.
+What about releases?
+I haven't decided yet.

+I'm also open-sourcing useful reusable components of the app.
+For now we have:
+ - the media audio redirection service (https://github.com/martoreto/audiocapture)
+ - nicely packaged Opus audio codec (https://github.com/martoreto/opuscodec)
+ - the unofficial Android Auto SDK build scripts (https://github.com/martoreto/aauto-sdk)

 ## Screenshots

 ![Screenshot 1](media/nav1.png)